finos/FDC3/docs/intents/ref/StartChat.md

 ---
 # `StartChat`

 Initiate a chat with a contact, a list of contacts or detailed initialization settings.
+This could be launched from within another application.
+For example initiating a chat from a research or OMS application.

 ## Intent Name